MiCA Regulation – CASP license in EU

 • Outcome: MiCA CASP license issuance to operate in the European Union

 Partner attorney-at-law and senior AML compliance specialist combined hourly fee is applied for MiCA licensing.
 All orders are subject to review and final confirmation; conditions may apply.
-All packages and pricing are indicative and is subject to our final confirmation upon receiving further details.
+All packages and pricing is indicative and subject to our final confirmation upon receiving further details.
 Additional fees may apply.
 We reserve the right to update our individual and package pricing at any time without prior notice.
 Please contact us for a detailed offer specific to your project.

 Book a meeting for more information